Willem II Tilburg: History

 In early 2015, journalists at De Volkskrant revealed that Willem II had its matches fixed by an "Asian gambling syndicate", who had paid Willem's players a total sum of €100,000 to lose matches against Ajax and Feyenoord (in October and December 2009).
 According to the journalists, midfielder Ibrahim Kargbo was the Asians' main contact within the club; Kargbo denies having accepted their money.
 The Royal Dutch Football Association called the affair "the most concrete case of match fixing in the Netherlands" and took legal action as well as asking UEFA and FIFA to reevaluate previous matches.

-In 2019, Willem II reached the KNVB Cup Final for the fourth time in their history.
-They beat AZ Alkmaar in the semi-finals after a penalty shoot-out, but were defeated by in the final by AFC Ajax.
+In 2019, Willem II reached the KNVB Cup final for the fourth time in their history.
+They beat AZ Alkmaar in the semi-finals after a penalty shoot-out, but were heavily beaten by in the final by Ajax.

 The fans of Willem II have close links with the fans of English championship club Bristol City.
 Willem supporters have been known to travel to Bristol, with Bristol City fans heading the other way to Tilburg.
 At Bristol City's game on 31 October 2009 against Sheffield Wednesday, some Willem II fans were seen in the 'Eastend' of the Ashton Gate Stadium, and songs were sung about Willem II by City fans.
+On 3 August 2024, the teams played each other for the first time in a pre-season friendly at Ashton Gate stadium in Bristol.

 Rivalries

-Willem II longest-running and deepest rivalry is with their nearest neighbour, NAC Breda.
+Willem II longest-running and deepest rivalry is with their neighbour, NAC Breda.
 This rivalry originated in the 1920s.
 Matches between the two are referred to as the derby of Brabant.
 The two cities of Breda and Tilburg are just 20 kilometres apart, leading to an intense feeling of a cross-town rivalry, heightened by a feeling that it is city against city with local pride at stake.
-The cities differ culturally where Breda is considered a working class city and Tilburg is considered more elitist.
-This is also apparent from the fact that Willem II is named after a Dutch king.